JanaKhanji/lebanon-web-bootcamp-001/the-wallet-app-react/readme.md

 use context api with useReducer to manage the state in this app and pass the state as a prop where you think it should be passed.

-use this graph as a preference
+use this graph as a reference

 ![State graph](https://i.ibb.co/wWYFPHK/image.png)

 ## Style